ezhil-kumaran/INCEPT/README.md

 # Incept

 A distraction-free, text-only social media app ..
-**Incept** is designed for pure, meaningful conversations—no images, no videos, just words.
+**Incept** is designed for pure, meaningful conversations—no images, no videos, just words.Try it here download the "incept.apk" above.

 ---